 Management believes that the unimpaired amounts that are past due by more than 30 days are still collectible in full, based on historical payment behaviour and extensive analysis of customer credit risk.
-During the current year the Company has provided for impairment loss of Rs 11,293 related to trade receivables.
+During the current year the Company has provided for impairement loss of Rs 5.55 lakh related to trade receivables.